mapbox/underreact/README.md

 - `build`: Build for deployment.
 - `serve-static`: Serve the files that you built for deployment.

+**Tip:** In this readme we frequently use the command `npx`, if you find it unfamiliar please read [this](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) blog post by npm.

 ### Underreact configuration file

 To configure Underreact, it expects an `underreact.config.js` file to exist at the root of your project.